theRealAph/ScopeLocals/README.md

 ### Inheritance

 ScopeLocals are either inheritable or non-inheritable.
-The ineritability of a ScopeLocal is determined by its declaration, like
+The inheritability of a ScopeLocal is determined by its declaration, like
 so:

 ```